How 6 Agencies Use Marketing Tools to Boost Productivity, Reduce Churn, and Land Clients

-Linda Rooney started in marketing with a 3D CAD system & 3D Printer reseller and moved into nonprofits and government work later in her career.
-Realizing that nonprofits and municipalities often don’t have the time or resources to commit to an inbound marketing plan, Linda founded DandeLions Digital as a “one stop shop” for municipal and nonprofit organizations who seek to engage constituents and provide them with timely and relevant content on a consistent basis.
+Linda Rooney, Founder & CEOLinda Rooney started in marketing with a 3D CAD system & 3D Printer reseller and moved into nonprofit and government work later in her career.
+Realizing that nonprofits and municipalities often don’t have the time or resources to commit to an inbound marketing plan, Linda founded DandeLions Digital as a “one-stop shop” for municipal and nonprofit organizations who seek to engage constituents and provide them with timely and relevant content on a consistent basis.

-McKee Creative recognised two years ago that there was a huge need for an agency that would create full systems for small-to-mid-sized businesses, addressing both organic and paid growth, at an affordable price.
+Jo McKee, Founder McKee Creative recognized two years ago that there was a huge need for an agency that would create full systems for small-to-mid-sized businesses, addressing both organic and paid growth, at an affordable price.
 Their system creates a flywheel for seriously good revenue growth (think over 6 x in just three months!).